 Every year Bills are introduced in Arizona.
 Bills that protect our pets and wildlife, however many Bills never get hearings.
 We are asking our communities to "GET INVOLVED", and participate and help.
 Just 5 minutes to make calls to our Legislators, 10 minutes to send a quick email and 15 minutes to write a letter or a day to join us on Humane Society of the United Sates Lobby Day.
 We cannot ignore the fact that our pets and wildlife need our help.
 Legislative Session 2012, HB2780 Animal Cruelty, Ranching Dogs was signed into law, a law that weakens Arizona's Animal Cruelty Law's.
 This is why we need to "GET INVOLVED"

-HSUS Lobby Day which was on February 6th, 2013, was a huge success.
-Of the 30 Districts in Arizona, 27 were represented by ordinary people who care about our pets and wildlife.
-YOU can make a difference, and DO make a difference, because WE all make a difference, on Humane Society of the United States Lobby Day.
-This year, Lobby Day 2013 has passed, but you still can participate in future Lobby Days.
+Humane Lobby Day is scheduled for February 4, 2014.
+Ordinary people who care about our pets and wildlife can make a difference.
+YOU can make a difference, and DO make a difference, because WE all make a difference, on Humane Lobby Day.
+If you want to participate in this years Lobby Day and want to participate in future Lobby Days.
 Contact:

 Arizona State Director

-The following Bills died this year in 2013.
+The following Bills died in 2013.
 This is why it is so important to "GET INVOLVED".

 SB1167 Racketeering; animal fighting; cockfighting (SUPPORT)